-- Assessed the competence, capabilities, and objectivity of the third-party valuators, when engaged by the Group; - Evaluated customer attrition estimates as compared to historical attrition rates experienced at comparable operations owned by the Group; - Involved our valuation specialists to assess the valuation methodology applied to estimate customer price allocation for several acquisitions is considered preliminary.
-Auditing significant acquisitions was complex due to the subjective nature of estimating the fair values of certain identified assets.
-The fair value of property, plant and equipment is determined in reference to subjective inputs including replacement cost quotations, market data, and estimated remaining useful lives.
-The fair value of customer relationship intangible assets is determined in reference to subjective inputs including estimated customer attrition, discount rates, projection period, projected revenues and forecasted gross profit.
-The determination of the existence and ownership of property, plant and equipment acquired is complex due to the highly decentralized nature of these assets (e.g. trucks, storage tanks).
-As a result, significant judgement and specialized skills were required to assess Group's conclusions. relationship intangible assets, and the various inputs utilized to determine the attrition rate and discount rate by referencing current industry, economic, and comparable Group information as well as Group and cash-flow specific risk premiums; Performed a sensitivity analysis on the discount rate and attrition rate to evaluate its impact on the fair value ascribed; and Involved our valuation specialists to evaluate the Group's fair value estimate models for property, plant and equipment, and to evaluate the useful life estimates against third-party studies.
-We evaluated the adequacy and completeness of the disclosure included in Note 4 of the consolidated financial statements based on the IFRS requirements. -- --
+- Assessed the competence, capabilities, and objectivity of the third-party valuators, when engaged by the Group; - Evaluated customer attrition estimates as compared to historical attrition rates experienced at comparable operations owned by the Group; - Involved our valuation specialists to assess the valuation methodology applied to estimate customer relationship intangible assets, and the various inputs utilized to determine the attrition rate and discount rate by referencing current industry, economic, and comparable Group information as well as Group and cash-flow specific risk premiums; - Performed a sensitivity analysis on the discount rate and attrition rate to evaluate its impact on the fair value ascribed; and - Involved our valuation specialists to evaluate the Group's fair value estimate models for property, plant and equipment, and to evaluate the useful life estimates against third-party studies.

+We evaluated the adequacy and completeness of the disclosure included in Note 4 of the consolidated financial statements based on the IFRS requirements.